Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Conclusions

 \section{Conclusions}

-The three-body problem is a classical example of complex dynamics, where the three interacting masses experience a chaotic behavior.
+The three-body problem is a classical example of complex dynamics, where the three interacting masses can experience a chaotic behavior.
 We concentrated on two different approaches, namely (1) the Newtonian approach and (2) Einstein’s theory of general relativity.
 Regarding the first part, we summarized the classical results and developed a very accurate Lagrangian code that solves the trajectories of the bodies, starting from the Pythagorean configuration.
 Such configuration immediately tends toward a nonlinear regime.
-During the evolution, the system experiences quiet transients, as well as very bursty behaviors, typical of chaos intermittency \cite{lichtenberg1992applied}.
-We solved the trajectories accurately and identified such most intense spikes, the SITs.
-In the second (and more challenging) part, we built a gravitational model to study the dynamics of SITs in terms of GR.
-By using a sequence of conformal transformations, we briefly introduced the BSSN equations.
-With equations in hand, we summarized the main properties of the \texttt{SFINGE} code, an algorithm based on a filtered pseudo-spectral scheme.
+During the evolution, the system experiences quiet transients, as well as very bursty behaviors, typical of intermittency \cite{lichtenberg1992applied}.
+We solved the trajectories accurately and identified such very intense spikes, the EGIs.
+For future works, it would be very interesting to compare with models in which post-Newtonian corrections are kept into account \cite{boekholt2021relativistic}.